 The O Circuit covers the same trails as the W Trek, and then also goes around the back half of the park.
 It takes between 8-12 days to complete, depending on your specific route and fitness level.
 As you can see in the map above, the circuit takes you in a rough O shape around the park.
 In addition to the highlights listed above along the W Trek, the O Trek also goes to:

-Note that travelers are not allowed to hike the entire O Circuit alone – you must have a guide at least on the back half of the circuit.
+Note that we highly recommend having a guide on the back half of the O circuit – it can be difficult to navigate.
 We know many travelers prefer to hike without a guide, which is why we offer a “Half and Half” trek – an O Circuit that is guided on the back half, and self-guided on the front half.

 Hiking Boots: The trail goes over diverse terrain, including rocks, mud, grass, and loose gravel.
 Additionally, the weather in Patagonia is highly unpredictable (more on that below in this post), so you’ll have no way of knowing whether or not it will rain during your trip.
 We highly recommend wearing hiking boots that are waterproof and have good ankle protection.
 If you are buying a new pair before this hike, be sure to break them in first, otherwise you will likely get blisters during the trek.